 The important thing to do is to respond to these complaints.
 You don’t have to fix the issue immediately, but you do need to show that what they have said has reached you and that you are contemplating what they said.

 One of the biggest reasons why people leave the gym (other than impatience at a lack of results) is feeling unsupported or lonely.
 Gyms can be a great place to interact with other members, but introverted members or members who have recently moved to the area have absolutely no way of making these connections.
+Cultivating an environment that is inclusive to all types of members take some of the work out of building a community at your gym.

 Technology that allows people to interact with each other online can help establish connections and this can bleed into the real world.
 Better communication can help to create an online community and ultimately increase the longevity of each member, increasing your monthly profits.